Anatole Delassus

 Anatole Delassus (born 2001) is a French slalom canoeist who has competed at the international level since 2018.

+Career

 He won two medals at the World Championships with a gold in the K1 team event in 2025 and a silver in kayak cross in 2022.
-He also won one silver and one bronze medal in the K1 team event at the European Championships.
+He also won one gold, one silver and one bronze medal in the K1 team event at the European Championships.

 He is the overall World Cup champion in K1 from 2024.

+Personal life

+His sisters, Marjorie and Doriane, are both also slalom canoeists.